An Open Letter to the NFL's $200M Man, Roger Goodell: Do Your Job Better

 Hi, Roger,

 First, congratulations on the new contract.
-That is a boatload of cash—$200 million (according to a report by Ken Belson of the New York Times)!
+That is a boatload of cash—$200 million!

 Hopefully you can feed your family on that, and if you got the private jet, I'm not mad at you, bro.
 If the owners are dumb enough to give it to you, do you, Roger.